 Just two years later, in 1992, I quit a steady job at Sumitomo Corporation to start a business school.
 GLOBIS didn’t start big.
 It didn’t have endless capital or angel investors.
-I used my tiny apartment as an office and rented a small classroom in Shibuya, Tokyo, with only 800,000 yen ($6,300 USD) as initial capital and no employees.
+I used my tiny apartment as an office and rented a small classroom in Shibuya, Tokyo, with only 800,000 yen (about $8,000 USD at the time) as initial capital and no employees.
 But from there, we’ve grown step by step, bringing together people, capital, and knowledge.

 Now GLOBIS is an accredited university awarding MBA degrees across campuses in Tokyo, Osaka, Nagoya, Sendai, and Fukuoka.
-We’re rapidly expanding overseas, bringing everything from executive training to MBA courses to business leaders in China, Singapore, and Thailand and the USA.
+We’re rapidly expanding overseas, bringing everything from executive training to MBA courses to business leaders in China, Singapore, Thailand, the USA, and Europe.

-Our venture capital firm, GLOBIS Capital Partners, started with just 5 million USD in 1996, but now has approximately 1 billion USD in total capital management.
-It has become the No.1 venture capital firm in Japan.
+Our venture capital firm, GLOBIS Capital Partners, started with just $5 million USD in 1996, and has now invested over $1.3 billion USD in startups.
+It has become the No. 1 venture capital firm in Japan.

 We’ve published a top-selling series of textbooks, established the online publication GLOBIS Insights, and launched the online learning platform GLOBIS Unlimited.

-We began with a goal of establishing the No. 1 MBA program in Asia.
+We began with the goal of establishing the No. 1 MBA program in Asia.
 However, regional boundaries are becoming less and less important.
-The ability to merge technology and innovateーwhat we at GLOBIS call “Technovate”ーwill be a crucial skill for future business leaders.
-To empower leaders in this new era, we now aim to become the No.1 MBA program in a Technovate world.
+The ability to merge technology and innovation-what we at GLOBIS call “Technovate”-will be a crucial skill for future business leaders.
+To empower leaders in this new era, we now aim to become the No. 1 MBA program in a Technovate world.